Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 • Stand still with a rigid posture

-Depending on what’s caused this reaction, your dog might progress through these behaviors, which means a bite or attack is very close.
-Also, they might offer a warning by growling or showing you their teeth, but it won’t progress to anything more.
+Depending on the cause, a dog may escalate through a series of warning behaviors, which can indicate that a bite is becoming more likely, but this progression is not always predictable.
+Also, they might offer a warning by growling or showing you their teeth, but it won't progress to anything more, especially if the trigger is removed or the situation changes.
+However, these warnings should always be taken seriously.
 Therefore, the source of the aggression is incredibly important because if it’s something you can stop doing or remove, it could de-escalate the situation.

 Image Credit: Oleg Mirabo, Shutterstock